laravel/docs/security.md

 		});
 	});

 If the password reset is successful, the `User` instance and the password will be passed to your Closure, allowing you to actually perform the save operation.
 Then, you may return a `Redirect` or any other type of response from the Closure which will be returned by the `reset` method.
-Note that the `reset` method automatically checks for a valid `token` in the request, valid crednetials, and matching passwords.
+Note that the `reset` method automatically checks for a valid `token` in the request, valid credentials, and matching passwords.

 Also, similarly to the `remind` method, if an error occurs while resetting the password, the `reset` method will return a `Redirect` to the current URI with an `error` and `reason`.